emilybagley/disgust_reversal_learning-stage2/results/model_agnostic/regressiveErrors.md

 <br>
 <h3>

-Assess and correct for skewness in perservative error outcome (excluding outliers)
+Assess and correct for skewness in regressive error outcome (excluding outliers)
 </h3>